markekraus/UndertaleDeathCounter/README.md

 ```

 In OBS add a Text source for the file `%LOCALAPPDATA%\UndertaleDeathCount.txt`.
-The file path can be changed by specifying `OutFile`.
+The file path can be changed by specifying `-OutFile`.

 ```powershell
 & ./Measure-UndertaleDeathes.ps1 -OutFile 'c:\DeathCount.txt'